 We continue to support volunteers to complete their mandatory training and Disclosure and Barring Service (DBS) checks, and we have restyled our monthly compliance reports to volunteer line managers to aid them in keeping their volunteers compliant.
-The Skills Pathway, evidence based learning, is open to all volunteers and, despite the lockdowns, we had 19 Retail volunteers certify in 2021.
+The Skills Pathway, evidence based learning, is open to all volunteers to participate in and, despite the lockdowns, we had 19 Retail volunteers certify in 2021.

-We increased our communications with volunteers during the Pandemic and received some very positive messages and feedback.
+We increased our communications with volunteers increased during the pandemic and received some very positive messages and feedback.
 We will continue to communicate effectively, so that volunteers feel included and up to date on relevant information, thereby making them confident ambassadors for St Helena.